-Aymeric Dupré la Tour is the organist at Saint Theresa RC Church, Trumbull.
-He is a well-rounded keyboardist with praiseworthy accomplishments in solo performance, ensemble work, and accompanying on harpsichord, organ, and piano.
+Aymeric was the organist at Saint Theresa RC Church, Trumbull at the time of his passing.
+He was a well-rounded keyboardist with praiseworthy accomplishments in solo performance, ensemble work, and accompanying on harpsichord, organ, and piano.

-In addition to his church position, Dr. Dupré la Tour is the Assistant Artistic Director and Accompanist of the Mystic River Chorale in Mystic, CT.
-He is also the harpsichordist at Zuckermann Harpsichord International in Stonington, CT, where he regulates and voices both new and restored harpsichords.
-He is a faculty vocal coach for the Ensign-Darling Vocal Fellowship at the Bushnell Center for the Performing Arts in Hartford and accompanist for the Student Education Outreach Program of the Salt Marsh Opera.
-He performs organ and harpsichord recitals and lectures, collaborates with Jurate Svedaite of the Connecticut Lyric Opera, and has recently formed a French horn and organ duo with Elizabeth Fleming Martignetti.
+In addition to his church position, Dr. Dupré la Tour was the Assistant Artistic Director and Accompanist of the Mystic River Chorale in Mystic, CT.
+He was also the harpsichordist at Zuckermann Harpsichord International in Stonington, CT, where he regulated and voiced both new and restored harpsichords.
+He was a faculty vocal coach for the Ensign-Darling Vocal Fellowship at the Bushnell Center for the Performing Arts in Hartford and accompanist for the Student Education Outreach Program of the Salt Marsh Opera.
+He performed organ and harpsichord recitals and lectures, collaborated with Jurate Svedaite of the Connecticut Lyric Opera, and had recently formed a French horn and organ duo with Elizabeth Fleming Martignetti.